arnav-verma200/jj_voice_assistant-old-/README.md

 A powerful voice-controlled browser automation assistant that lets you control Spotify, send WhatsApp messages, play YouTube videos, and browse the web using simple voice commands or text input.

+#this repo is kinda not working so pls reffer to new repo on my profile under same name :)

 ## ✨ Features

 - 🎵 **Spotify Control** - Play songs, control playback (pause, next, previous)